-“Employee Experience is the sum of the various perceptions employees have about their interactions with the organisation in which they work.”
+“Employee Experience is the sum of the various perceptions employees have about their interactions with each domain of the organisation in which they work.”

 Now, an organisation just focussing inward on employees wouldn’t survive, so the employee experience and customer experience should be considered together.
 There shouldn’t be intended differences between how the customer and the employee perceive an organisation’s actions.
 (More on the relationship between CX and EX here and here.)

 By improving the employees’ experience of your organisation, you are going to achieve more engaged employees.
-Employee engagement can be seen as the end goal, while improving EX is the means to that end.
+Improved employee engagement levels can be seen as the end goal while improving EX is the means to that end.

-The employee experience journey looks at the lifecycle of the employee and thinks about the EX at each stage.
-The aim of considering the EX journey, is to ensure employees are engaged all along the way from candidacy through onboarding, performance, growth, and eventually exit.
-Disengagement at any stage evidently leads to a worsening employee experience.
+The employee experience journey looks at the employee lifecycle and thinks about the EX at each stage.
+The aim of considering the EX journey is to ensure employees are engaged all along the way, from candidacy through onboarding, performance, growth, and eventually exit.
+Disengagement at any stage leads to a worsening employee experience.

 For example, during candidacy, we might consider: